waylonggggg/tp/docs/UserGuide.md

 * Edits the cca at the specified `INDEX`.
 The index refers to the index number shown in the displayed cca list.
 The index **must be a positive integer** (1, 2, 3, …).
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* The new name must not match any existing any cca names in the cca list.
+* The new name must not match any existing cca names in the cca list.
 * The amount of total sessions must be a non-negative integer.
 * Regardless of the input for the role field, a "Member" role will automatically be created.
 * If an existing student have their role removed from the cca, the student's role will be set to "Member".